All Episodes

 But you put it in the mix with everything else that you know is happening, such as these devastating poll numbers, the fundraising nowhere near what they were expecting it to be.

-Here's the audio soundbite for this WPXI eyeball TV news in uh in Pittsburgh.
+Here's the audio soundbite for this WPXI eyeball TV news in Pittsburgh.

 The correspondent here is Brandon Hudson.

-But as we followed him on to Stanwick Street, now warm welcome, turn cold.
+But as we followed him on to Stanwick Street, that warm welcome turned cold.

-A chorus of boos rained down on Biden and his supporters on the last stretch.
+A chorus of booze rained down on Biden and his supporters on the last stretch.

 Oh, of course.

-He probably didn't even know they were booing him, but he's so out of it, but they did.
+He probably didn't even know they were booing him, but he's so out of it.

 And we've got Jim in Pittsburgh on the phone.